xcube-dev/xcube/docs/source/cli/xcube_serve.rst

           IsSubstitute: true

-Most of the configuration of locally stored datasets is equal to the configuration of :ref:`locallly-stored-xcube-datasets`.
+Most of the configuration of locally stored datasets is equal to the configuration of :ref:`remotely-stored-xcube-datasets`.

-`FileSystem` [mandatory] is set to `local` which is letting xcube serve know, that the datacube is locally stored.
+`FileSystem` [mandatory] is set to `local` which lets xcube serve know, that the datacube is locally stored.

 `TimeSeriesDataset` [optional] is not bound to local datasets, this parameter may be used for remotely stored datasets as well.
 By using this parameter a time optimized datacube will be used for generating the time series.
-The configuration of this time optimized datacube is below.
+The configuration of this time optimized datacube is shown below.
 By adding `Hidden` with `true` to the dataset configuration, the time optimized datacube will not appear among the displayed datasets in xucbe viewer.

 .. code:: yaml